compas-dev/compas_libigl/README.md

 Before using cmake to compile the file, make sure followings are correct

 * cmake version >= 3.12
-* confirm you anaconda python location by typing 'which python' in terminal
+* confirm you anaconda python location by typing `which python` in terminal
 * change the `PYTHON_EXECUTABLE` as well as `PYBIND11_PYTHON_VERSION` in `CMakeLists.txt` if it does not match your system settings.

 ### Compile